PokemonAutomation/ComputerControl/Wiki/Developer/Button.md

 ## Button Command Buffer on Micro-Controller

 When a `pbf` function is called, the program may not wait for the micro-controller to finish executing the button command.
 It may just send the command to the micro-controller and continue executing following lines of code.
-In this way the program can do some other calculation while the micro-controller executes the button command.
 Our software that runs on the micro-controller uses a buffer to hold incoming button commands.
 The `pbf` function has to wait only when the buffer on the micro-controller is full.
-It will wait until the micro-controller finishes executing the oldest command in the buffer so that the buffer has space to receive the new command.
+It will wait until the micro-controller finishes executing the oldest command in the buffer so that the buffer has space to receive the new command.*

 For example, if the micro-controller buffer is empty and a program sends a command of holding button A for 200 ticks and releasing it for 100 ticks, the program will not wait for 300 ticks during exeuction of `pbf_press_button()`.